Nina da Hora: Career

-Hora's research focuses on the ethics of algorithms and artificial intelligence.

-Hora is a member of TikTok Brazil Security Council Advisory Board.
+In Brazil, she is a member of the Council for Sustainable Economic and Social Development (CDESS) of the Presidency of the Republic, advising on technology and artificial intelligence.
+She served on the Electoral Transparency Commission of the Superior Electoral Court (TSE) for the 2022 Brazilian general election and is a member of TikTok Brazil Security Council Advisory Board.
 She is also a member of "Tire Meu Rosto Da Sua Mira" (Get My Face Out Of Your Sight), an anti-racist movement against the deployment of facial recognition software for public safety.